wxiang54/chess-opening-catalog/README.md

 ### Multiple-Line Calculation (Transpositions)

-The first step in incorporating transpositions into the calculation is to enumerate them.
+The first step to incorporate transpositions is to actually enumerate them.
 I personally did this by generating all permutations of the ML's moves, automatically filtering out illegal lines (such as `1.Bc4 …`), then manually filtering the remaining lines by feasibility (such as `1.Nf3 e5…`, which makes no practical sense for Black).

 The resulting transpositions for the Italian Game are as follows:
 ```